Rishi Sunak and Liz Truss clash over plans for illegal migration

 Mr Sunak sought to defend his proposals on Sunday afternoon, telling the BBC that tackling illegal migration was a “priority” for him.

-But he was also unable to give a clear assurance that his policy proposals would actually be legal.
+But he was unable to give a clear assurance that his policy proposals would be legal.

 “What we do need to do is be very honest about the challenges that the ECHR, these European laws, have on our ability to grapple with this problem.